CD8 T-Cell Immune Competence, Global, Blood

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 CD8 T cells play an important role in the immune response to viral or intracellular infectious agents, as well as antitumor immunity and immune surveillance.

-CD8 T-cell activation occurs either through the T-cell receptor (TCR)-peptide-MHC complex or by use of a mitogen (eg, phorbol myristate acetate and the calcium ionophore ionomycin).
+CD8 T-cell activation occurs either through the T-cell receptor (TCR)-peptide-major histocompatibility complex (MHC) or by use of a mitogen (eg, phorbol myristate acetate and the calcium ionophore ionomycin).
 Mitogen-mediated activation is antigen nonspecific.

-Impairment of global CD8 T-cell activation (due to inherent cellular immunodeficiency or as a consequence overimmunosuppression by therapeutic agents) results in reduced production of IFN-gamma and other cytokines, reduced cytotoxic function, and increased risk for developing infectious complications.
-Agents associated with overimmunosuppression include the calcineurin inhibitors (eg, cyclosporine A, FK506 [Prograf/Tacrolimus], and Rapamycin [Sirolimus]), antimetabolites (eg, mycophenolate mofetil), and Thymoglobulin.
+Impairment of global CD8 T-cell activation (due to inherent cellular immunodeficiency or as a consequence of over-immunosuppression by therapeutic agents) results in reduced production of IFN-gamma and other cytokines, reduced cytotoxic function, and increased risk for developing infectious complications.
+Agents associated with over-immunosuppression include the calcineurin inhibitors (eg, cyclosporine A, FK506 [Prograf/tacrolimus], and rapamycin [sirolimus]), antimetabolites (eg, mycophenolate mofetil), and Thymoglobulin.

 Immunosuppression is most commonly used for allograft maintenance in solid organ transplant recipients, to prevent graft-versus-host disease (GVHD) in allogeneic hematopoietic stem cell transplant patients and to treat patients with autoimmune diseases.
 In these settings, reducing the risk for developing infectious complications as a result of over-immunosuppression is a clinical challenge.